cs4320-GroupA/project/README.md

 Create an account at http://openshift.redhat.com/

-Create a php-5.3 application (you can call your application whatever you want)
+Create a php application with mysql (you can call your application whatever you want)

-    rhc app create -a ci -t php-5.3
+    rhc app create ci php-5.3 mysql-5.1

-Add MySQL support to your application

-    rhc cartridge add -a ci -c mysql-5.1

 Add this upstream CI repo